Complaint Process

 Formal Complaints

-Utah Valley University is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA).
-This means we adhere to established standards for offering post-secondary online/distance education programs in all member states.
+Utah Valley University (UVU) is a participating institution of the National Council for State Authorization Reciprocity Agreements (NC-SARA).
+This means UVU adheres to the established standards for offering post-secondary online/distance education programs in all member states.

 For students residing in Utah